 Birmingham has most of its city centre areas designated into 'sides' but business is done differently north of New Street Station.
 Comprised of Colmore Row, the Jewellery and Gun Quarters there something individual this Northern side of Birmingham's city centre offers.
 Times are changing, so meet me at Birmingham's Snow Hill Station to stay connected!
 OK B?!

 Diamonds are Forever!
 I have only just ventured into Birmingham's Jewellery Quarter, what a sparkling addition to this city it is!
-I had only seen the Jewelery Quarter on Central News and as I have passed through on the Metro to Birmingham Snow Hill.
+I had only seen the Jewellery Quarter on Central News and as I have passed through on the Metro to Birmingham Snow Hill.
 Wedding bells are a ringing with all those happy couples!
-I did see several young couples frequenting the many jewelers that make up the Jewelery Quarter upon my visit, purchasing rings for their wedding ceremonies I could only guess?
+I did see several young couples frequenting the many jewellers that make up the Jewellery Quarter upon my visit, purchasing rings for their wedding ceremonies I could only guess?
 I suppose everyone loves a good celebration?!
-Education is the key because the Jewelery Quarter is home to its very university campus, part of the 'University of Birmingham' this learning centre trains and educates future jewelers and fashion designers.
+Education is the key because the Jewellery Quarter is home to its very university campus, part of the 'University of Birmingham' this learning centre trains and educates future jewellers and fashion designers.
 Gold!

-The old workshops and jewelers of the Jewelery Quarter is conveniently just a few minutes walk from Birmingham's National Indoor Arena, the streets are really paved with gold within this North side of Birmingham's city quarter!
+The old workshops and jewellers of the Jewellery Quarter is conveniently just a few minutes walk from Birmingham's National Indoor Arena, the streets are really paved with gold within this North side of Birmingham's city quarter!
 This Northern Quarter of Birmingham has been an integral part of Birmingham's industry, fortunately this industry has lasted against the test of time and the struggles British industry has faced over recent years.
-I've heard that the Museum of the Jewellery Quarter educates the children about the glittering history?!
-Jewelery shops old and new stand by each other, but its easy to see that time hasn't been easy to this side of town.
-If I ever get a ring put on my finger, Boo I will outshine you!
+I've heard that the Museum of the Jewellery Quarter educates the children about the glittering history?
+Jewellery shops old and new stand by each other, but it's easy to see that time hasn't been easy to this side of town.
+If I ever get a ring put on my finger, it I will outshine the competition!
 Mark my words because no one bedazzles better than me!
+Let's see!